-A variety of methodologies are used to provide professional development, including coaching and mentoring.
-SMMUSD provides coaching through several programs such as BTSA, National Boards, literacy, math, ELD coaching, PBL, Instructional Leadership Teams, and such specialized programs as Cotsen Fellows and Math Coaches.
+Leadership Teams, and such specialized programs as Cotsen Fellows and Math Coaches.
 Student data is carefully analyzed and used to target focus areas for professional learning opportunities for staff.
 Additionally, professional development occurs through workshop series during the banked time meetings and/or after-school opportunities.

-Each August, all teachers new to SMMUSD are invited to participate in New Teacher Academy, a professional development and orientation to district-wide curriculum and instructional initiatives as well as concepts and strategies in Diversity, Equity, and Inclusion.
+Each August, all teachers new to SMMUSD are invited to participate in New Teacher Academy, a professional development and orientation to district-wide curriculum and instructional initiatives, as well as concepts and strategies in Diversity, Equity, and Inclusion.
 All eligible new teachers are encouraged to participate in BTSA.
 Teachers interested in applying for National Board Certification may participate in the process and can elect to be supported by teachers who have already achieved National Board Certification.

-Professional Development This table displays the number of school days dedicated to staff development and continuous improvement.
-Subject Subject Number of school days dedicated to Staff Development and Continuous Improvement 5 5 5
+This table displays the number of school days dedicated to staff development and continuous improvement.

+The table displays are named or sensor days as a same as the same Subject 2022-23 2023-24 2024-25 Number of school days dedicated to Staff Development and Continuous Improvement 5 5 5